tumes/groove-coaster-con-stuff/README.md

 ## Using the custom board

 Move `nintendoswitchleonardo.json` into your platformio `core_dir/platforms/atmelavr/boards` directory to use the custom board with the expected HWID/PID values.
-I tried to do it with in-situ configuration in platformio.ini with no luck, but I'll see if I can get that working since ideally this should require all that faffing.
+I tried to do it with in-situ configuration in platformio.ini with no luck, but I'll see if I can get that working since ideally this shouldn't require all that faffing.